chadpruett/cpp-practice/README.md

 that I needed to really get this concept down.
 I know that moving forward with arrays I will be utilizing this exact method to navigate them.

-// Version:
+// Version: 7.0_arrays
-// Purpose:
+// Purpose: Practice creating and navigating a basic array
-// Comment:
+// Comment: This one was great to do again.
+I was relieved to know that I still knew how to initialize an array and set contents to it using a for loop.

-// Version:
+// Version: 7.1_arrays
-// Purpose:
+// Purpose: More practice creating and navigating an array
-// Comment:
+// Comment: I essentially wanted to practice navigating arrays again but this time make it a little more organized with functions.

-// Version:
+// Version: 7.2_arrays
-// Purpose:
+// Purpose: Edit 7.1_arrays.cpp
-// Comment:
+// Comment: I was told that I can not initialize count from a user input until I can learn vectors.
+So in the meantime I replaced count with a constant int SIZE.
+But the program is essentially the same, just iterations of how many scores are not influenced by reading user input.